sorawat38/SAIT_Node_Assignment/README.md

 - **Homepage:** A landing page that provides an overview of the website.
 - **About Page:** Displays information about the team members, queried from the database.
 - **Contact Page:** Allows users to send their information through a form.
+The form handle the seamless validation to improve user experience.
 The submitted contact information is displayed, and users can delete it as well.
 - **404 Page:** A custom error page that is shown when a user navigates to a non-existent route.

 ## Technologies Used